muldjord/skyscraper/README.md

 Basically what I'm trying to say is that it is entirely your own fault if you've spent 6 months creating a bunch of local db's and suddenly you overwrite them unintentionally or Skyscraper corrupts the data for some i-have-no-idea-how reason.
 It could happen.
 So...
 PLAN YOUR BACKUPS!
 And don't come crying to me. :D

 ### Local data import
 I addition to allowing scraping from local resources, Skyscraper also allows you to import your own data into the local cache, which in turn allows you to scrape your roms with it using the '-s localdb' scraping module.

-#### How it works
+For a quick overview read on below.
+For a more detailed description with examples go [here](import/README.md).

+#### Artwork import
-Skyscraper allows you to import various rom resources from the local '[homedir]/.skyscraper/import' folders.
+Skyscraper allows you to import various artwork resources from the local '[homedir]/.skyscraper/import' folders.
 Simply place your data inside these folders with the EXACT filename of the roms you wish to connect them to.
 For instance, if you have a rom called 'Bubble Bobble.nes' you would place your screenshot for this rom inside '[homedir]/.skyscraper/import/screenshots' called 'Bubble Bobble.png'.
 Other image file formats are also supported.

-Now run the scraper with the '-s import' option:
-* $ Skyscraper -p [platform] -s import

-If you've named the files correctly, the game will show with a green 'YES' for cover, screenshot, wheel, marquee and video.
-If you've imported textual data, it will show the data at the relevant output line.
-Now, to make use of the imported data, scrape with the '-s localdb' scraper and your resources will be prioritized above all others, as defined in '[homedir]/.skyscraper/dbs/[platform]/priorities.xml'.
-* $ Skyscraper -p [platform] -s localdb

-Then start your frontend and enjoy your newly imported rom data. :)

 #### Textual data import
 For textual data, you need to first create a file called '[homedir]/.skyscraper/import/definitions.dat'.
 In this file, you must define the file content format you are providing for each rom.
 For instance, if your data comes in the form of 1 xml file per rom, and you wish to scrape 'publisher' for this rom, perhaps your input file has a node like '```<publisher>This is the publisher</publisher>```'.
 In the 'definitions.dat' file you'd then add a line looking like '```<publisher>###PUBLISHER###</publisher```'.
 The '```###PUBLISHER###```' tag is recognized by Skyscraper.

-Read a more detailed description with examples [here](import/README.md).
+Now run the scraper with the '-s import' option:
+* $ Skyscraper -p [platform] -s import

+If you've named the files correctly, the game will show with a green 'YES' for cover, screenshot, wheel, marquee and/or video (if you've enabled them with the '--videos' option).
+If you've imported textual data, it will show the data at the relevant output line.

+Now, to make use of the imported data, scrape with the '-s localdb' scraping module and your resources will be prioritized above all others as defined in '[homedir]/.skyscraper/dbs/[platform]/priorities.xml'.
+* $ Skyscraper -p [platform] -s localdb

+Then start your frontend and enjoy your newly imported data. :)

 ### Artwork look and effects
 Check the full artwork documentation [here](ARTWORK.md)